qmk/qmk_xap/README.md

 }
 ```

-Both the backend and frontend handler have to written manually at this point, but should ideally be auto generated where it makes sense e.g. whenever data is passed directly from the XAP device to the frontend.
+Both the backend and frontend handler have to be written manually at this point, but should ideally be auto generated where it makes sense e.g. whenever data is passed directly from the XAP device to the frontend.
 Other handlers that involve aggregation and processing of data from the XAP device at least need to be implemented by hand in the backend.

 **(2) USB HID:**